 Baby baptism (sometimes called Christening)

-Baby baptism looks forward in faith to a future day when the child being baptised will be born again and start to follow Jesus for themselves.
+Baby baptism looks forward in faith to a future day when the child being baptised will become a Christian and follow Jesus for themselves.
 It’s a picture of a future hope.

 We baptise babies by sprinkling them with water in the hope that, one day, they will experience new birth through a work of the Holy Spirit in their life.